Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 This program calculates bioclimatic indices and fluxes (radiation, evapotranspiration, soil moisture) for use in studies of ecosystem function, species distribution, and vegetation dynamics under changing climate scenarios.
 Predictions are based on a minimum of required inputs: latitude, precipitation, air temperature, and cloudiness.
 Davis et al. (2017) .

-TFRE — by Yunan Wu, a year ago
+TFRE — by Yunan Wu, 2 years ago

 A Tuning-Free Robust and Efficient Approach to High-Dimensional Regression